Lab Members

 Undergraduate Research Assistant – Casey La

-Casey La is in her second year at The University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Public Health.
+Casey La is in her third year at The University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Public Health.

 Casey is interested in studying the effects of tinnitus and how tinnitus can contribute to alterations in sensory processing.